 Spike Lee Essential List of Films for Filmmakers—The director listed the films that all aspiring filmmakers should see in a mainstream-leaning list.

-Los Angeles Times 129 DVDs You Must Own—Film critic Peter Rainer selected a highbrow leaning list of his favorite 129 films that are available on DVD.
+Los Angeles Times 129 DVDs You Must Own—Film critic Peter Rainer selected a list of his favorite 129 films that are available on DVD.
 He favors films directed by Satyajit Ray and Preston Sturges.
 This link is from the Best of Movies site via the Internet Archive.

 Derek Malcolm Century of Film—The critic from The Guardian presents his favorite film from each of 100 directors in a highbrow leaning list.
 This link is from Combustible Celluloid.
-Anotehr site has his top-10 list, which includes films not on the longer list.

 Leonard Maltin 100 Must-See Films of the 20th Century—The critic presents a top-100 film list.
 This link is from Tim Dirks's Greatest Films site.
 Maltin also presents a top-10 list at Entertainment Scene, which contains a film not on his top-100 list.
 This second list is from the Internet Archive.